Abilene Wrongful Death Lawyers

 - Workplace accidents caused by lack of training or supervision

 - Assaults, attacks, or other criminal actions that led to the death of another

 - Malpractice by a doctor failed to identify or treat an ailment correctly

 - Drowning accidents due to property damage/premises liability

 - Defective products or drugs that caused the user to suffer death

 Although laws vary from state to state regarding the eligibility of the person who can file a wrongful death claim, close family members of the victims are usually the ones who have the right to bring forth wrongful death claims.

-In Texas the eligible beneficiaries of a wrongful death claim include:
+Eligible beneficiaries of a wrongful death claim in Texas include:

 - Spouses or life partners